Eni and CNR prolong partnership to tackle energy transition challenges

 Italian oil and gas company Eni and the National Research Council (CNR) have extended their collaboration in research and technological innovation in an attempt to navigate the challenges imposed by the energy transition.

-Eni reported on Friday that the president of the CNR, Maria Chiara Carrozza, and Eni’s CEO, Claudio Descalzi, signed the renewal of the framework agreement as part of joint research and technological innovation activities for a duration of three years, plus two additional optional years.
+Eni reported on Friday that the president of the CNR, Maria Chiara Carrozza, and Eni’s CEO, Claudio Descalzi, had signed the renewal of the framework agreement as part of joint research and technological innovation activities for a duration of three years, plus two additional optional years.

 Claudio Descalzi, Eni’s CEO, commented: “Innovation and technological development are the strategic key to successfully tackling the challenge of the energy transition, and we will only succeed in reducing the emissions of industries that vary widely in their characteristics and needs if we are able to harness them effectively and in a pragmatic way.